DK013/vscdoe-backup/README.md

 Or can be accessed manually with the folowing commands:

-`VSCode Backup`: Backs up user settings and installed plugins list in a zip file to the document folder.
+`vscode-backup.backup`: Backs up user settings and installed plugins list in a zip file to the document folder.

-`VSCode REstore`: Restores user settings and Installs all plugins listed in the backup file from the zip located in Documents folder.
+`vscode-backup.restore`: Restores user settings and Installs all plugins listed in the backup file from the zip located in Documents folder.

+`vscode-backup.open-directory`: Opens the Document folder in File Explorer to locate the `vs_backup.zip` file.

 ## OS Support